 Differences Between Credit Limit and Available Credit

-In other words, your credit limit will generally remain the same, whereas your available credit will vary based on your spending.
-When you haven’t spent any money using your credit card, meaning your balance is $0, your credit limit and available credit are the same.
+In other words, your credit limit will generally remain the same (unless the creditor adjusts it or you ask for an increased limit), while your available credit will vary based on your spending.
+If you haven’t spent any money using your credit card, meaning your balance is $0, your credit limit and available credit are the same.

 What Happens If You Go Over Your Available Credit?

 If you have a credit card balance or outstanding pending charges on your credit card, those amounts are subtracted from the total credit limit that you have on that card.
-This marks your current available credit, and it’s the maximum amount that you can charge on your credit card at the current point in time.
+This marks your current available credit, and it’s the most you can charge on your credit card at the current point in time.

 If you try to make a charge for more than your available credit, it’s likely that your credit card company will decline the charge.
 With some credit card companies or specific credit cards, it’s possible that the credit card company will allow a charge above your available credit, but they may charge interest and/or additional fees.
 Check with your credit card company for the specific rules and terms for your particular card.